What Are the Benefits of a Buckwheat Pillow?

 Until recently I didn’t realize just how important a pillow can be to a good night’s sleep.
 I, like most people, assumed that a pillow is just a pillow.
 Get a soft one and you’re good to go!
 How wrong I was…

 A friend introduced me to the idea of a buckwheat pillow, informing me that it was “the best pillow ever.”
 Skeptical, I ordered a small one and waited for it to arrive.
 When it did, I was surprised.
 I did not expect it to be so bulky–I also did not expect it to be so incredibly comfortable.
-I unzipped the pillowcase and found it full of thousands of buckwheat hulls, which are the by-product of milling the buckwheat plant, a hypoallergenic agricultural product.
+I unzipped the pillowcase and found it full of thousands of buckwheat hulls, which are the by-product of milling the buckwheat plant.

 There Are Several Benefits of a Buckwheat Pillow.